robertbpratt-tech/Policy/README.md

 ### 2.08 — System Integrity and Malware Protection Policy 🔴

 - [ ] **[GLOBAL-A]** Fix prohibited Purpose construction
-- [ ] **[Decouple]** Verify whether any EPP product name appears in 2.08 body text — `XCitium/Comodo` is named in 3.08 as the endpoint SOE; if 2.08 refers to it by name apply governance label.
+- [ ] **[GLOBAL-D]** Verify whether any EPP product name appears in 2.08 body text — `XCitium/Comodo` is named in 3.08 as the endpoint SOE; if 2.08 refers to it by name apply governance label per GLOBAL-D sweep.
 Current 2.08 text uses generic "endpoint protection" language, which appears compliant ✓
 - [ ] **[Format]** §4 "Mandatory Enforcement" is a non-standard label — restructure per 1.04 §6.6
 - [ ] **[GLOBAL-B]** §5: Implement Cited/Framework split